henrystern/extend_layer/README.md

 ### Overview
 ![Layer Image](https://github.com/henrystern/extend_layer/blob/main/defaults.png?raw=true)
 ### Purpose
+This script gives the user complete navigation control from the home position by remapping the CapsLock key to function as a modifier (by default CapsLock is remapped to LShift + RShift).

-This script was designed to overcome two issues I had with existing extend layouts:
+This layer was designed to overcome two issues I had with existing extend layers:
   1. Most extend layers rely primarily on the right hand which limits control when that hand is on the mouse
-    * Instead this layer relys on the right hand for mouse navigation and the left hand for keyboard navigation.
-So both mouse and keyboard navigation is always available.
+       * Instead this layer uses the right hand for mouse navigation and the left hand for keyboard navigation, so both forms are always available.
-  2. Mouse navigation from the extend layer often feels like an afterthought
+  3. Mouse navigation support in existing extend layers feels like an afterthought
-    * This script uses smooth mouse and scrollwheel movement rather than discrete jumps
+      * This script uses smooth mouse and scrollwheel movement rather than discrete jumps giving the user much more fluidity and control
       * Mouse behaviour can be adjusted with settings for acceleration and top speed
-    * The user can use Vim-style marks to instantly jump between cursor locations
+      * The script also uses Vim-style marks that let you instantly jump between cursor locations

 ### Setup
 If you have AHK installed:
   * Clone repository
   * Run extend_layer.ahk

 Otherwise:
   * Download [Latest Release](https://github.com/henrystern/extend_layer/releases/latest)
   * Run extend_layer.exe